Prison Guard: Career Guide

 Prison Guard Salary and Outlook

-According to the US Bureau of Labor Statistics (BLS), the median wage for a correctional officer was $40,580 per year in 2015.1 The BLS projects employment growth for correctional officers of 4% through 2024, though many opportunities for employment will become available as current officers leave their positions due to retirement.1
+According to the Bureau of Labor Statistics (BLS), the median wage for a correctional officer was $43,510 per year in 2017.1 Correctional officers working for the federal government earn the highest annual salary, at $58,010 per year.1 The BLS projects employment decline for correctional officers of -7% through 2026, though more opportunities for employment will become available as current officers leave their positions due to retirement.1 Currently, 468,600 correctional officers and bailiffs work in the industry, but state and local budget constraints, as well as prison populations, usually determine the number of positions in different localities.1

 Frequently Asked Questions